mnaamani/otrtalk/README.md

 otrtalk currently only supports synchronous two-party messaging, (both parties must be online at the same time to exchange messages).

+*some ideas which could be implemented - buddy can offer 'services' such as socks-proxy,http-proxy, port forwarding etc.. to connected buddy (ala ssh)

 ### Privacy & Security
 * otrtalk does *NOT* anonymise your connection with the remote party in any way.
+(It might be possible however to access the p2p network via a TURN server by TLS over TOR?) (todo)
 * otrtalk uses the OTR protocol to offer encryption/authentication and forward secrecy.

 ### Decentralised
 otrtalk doesn't depend on servers or datacenters.
-However some nodes/servers acting as udp proxies would be necessary in the cases where NAT's cannot be traversed successfully. (todo)
+The p2p network at the moment only consists of two seed nodes.
+Alot of work will need to go into growing the network size for it to be dependable.
+TURN servers will need to be used when NAT's cannot be successfully traversed. (todo)

 ### Installing